 Output.

-distribution round the house needs a 2, 3, 4, 6 amp or (preferably) professional 8 way amp and cabling.
+Distribution round the house needs a 2, 4, 6 amp or (preferably) professional 8 way amp and cabling.

-see Professional 8 way amp and Offer 1
+See Professional 8 way amp and extra TV eyes.

 This is to distribute TV from one receiver to other TVs around the house (one channel)